 There is no cost to register, enroll, or complete any of the modules.

-The OLTI is currently supported with Grants No. 2013-TA-AX-K021 and 2013-TA-AX-K014 awarded by the Office on Violence Against Women, U.S. Department of Justice.
+The OLTI has been supported in part by several grants awarded by the Office on Violence Against Women, U.S. Department of Justice beginning in 2004.
 The opinions, findings, conclusions, and recommendations expressed are those of the authors and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.
-The OLTI has been supported in part by several grants awarded by the Office on Violence Against Women, beginning in 2003.